oconnor663/jacko.io/posts/async_futures.md

 Well to be fair, there is a way, that's what `tokio::time::sleep` is.
-But if we really want to write our own `sleep`, and we don't want to spawn an extra thread to make it work, then it turns out we also need to write our own `main`.
+But if we really want to write our own `sleep`, and we don't want to spawn an extra thread to make it work, then it turns out we also need to get rid of `#[tokio::main]` and write our own `main` function.

 [same_crash]: playground://async_playground/sleep_many_threads.rs
 [shared_thread]: playground://async_playground/sleep_one_thread.rs